How User Event Scripts are Executed

 User event execution flow on beforeLoad event between client and server.

-1. The client sends a read operation request for record data.
-This request can be generated from the user interface, SOAP web services, REST web services, CSV import, or server SuiteScript (except other user event scripts).
+1. The client sends a request to read record data.
+This can come from the UI, SOAP and REST web services, CSV import, or server SuiteScript (not other user event scripts).

-3. The database loads the requested information into the application server for processing.
-This is where the beforeLoad operation occurs – before the requested data is returned to the client.
+3. The database loads the info into the application server for processing.
+The beforeLoad operation happens here—before the data goes back to the client.

-4. The client receives the now validated/processed beforeLoad data.
+4. The client gets the validated and processed beforeLoad data.

 Note:

-Standard records cannot be sourced during a beforeLoad operation.
-Use the pageInit client script for this purpose.
+You can’t source standard records during beforeLoad.
+Use the pageInit client script instead.
 See pageInit(scriptContext).

 beforeSubmit and afterSubmit